Ben136KBC/CodeXCavator2/README.md

 The changes were not made to the original CodeXCavator, because it suits the needs of the original author as is, and he is concerned about changes possibly breaking something.
 As required by the license agreement, modified files in this archive are clearly marked.
 This version is released under the same license agreement as the original.

 Things I intend to work on:
 - Add to PortableApps.
-A version is available, but not through the official list of apps, as an app has to be compatible with .NET 2 or .NET 4, which is not really an option.
-See: https://portableapps.com/node/59992
+A version is available for download above, but not through the official list of portable apps, as an app has to be compatible with .NET 2 or .NET 4, which is not really an option.
+See here: https://portableapps.com/node/59992
-- Find the definition of something in the code.
+- Add an option to find the definition of something in the code.
-- Sorting amongst results
+- Sorting results by directory.

 Last updated: 15 February 2019 by Ben van der Merwe.